 The wealth of the African country of Angola gushes from the earth.
-Only Nigeria produces more oil on the continent than Angola.
+Only Nigeria produces more crude oil on the continent than Angola.
 The economy experienced booming years with a double-digit growth spurt.
-It was the Portuguese navigator Diogo Cao who sailed across the Congo estuary in 1482, tying Angola to its European homeland for over half a millennium.
+It was the Portuguese navigator Diogo Cao who sailed across the Congo estuary in 1482, tying Angola to its European homeland for more than half a millennium.
 A cornerstone of economic development was once the trade in slaves.
-Today, the country has a multitude of ethnic and linguistic groups - the majority of the inhabitants profess to belong to the Bantu tribes.
+Today, the country is home to a variety of ethnic and linguistic groups - the majority of the inhabitants profess to belong to the tribes of the Bantu people.
 Many animal species are endangered in the rainforests - especially elephants and rhinos.

 Country data Angola